-If you have backyard ducks, you might be trying to figure out which of your ducks are laying eggs and which ducks aren’t.
+How can you tell if your ducks are laying eggs?
+Which of your ducks are laying eggs and which aren’t?
 This guide will help you find the answer!

 You have a flock of female ducks and you discover two eggs in their house.
 How do you know which ducks laid the eggs?

-2. Young young ducks may be about to start laying eggs.
+2. Young ducks may be about to start laying eggs.

-Your young ducks are about 16 weeks old and should start laying soon.
-Ideally, you can switch them to layer feed three weeks before they start laying to make sure they have the extra nutrition they’ll need.
+Your young ducks are about 16 weeks old and should start laying eggs soon.
+Ideally, you can: a) put out supplemental calcium (we like pulverized oyster shell), and b) start supplementing in some layer feed before they start laying to make sure they have the extra nutrition they’ll need.

 3. Older ducks are about to start laying again.